-- promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - paying particular attention to the needs of students with disability, students from culturally and linguistically diverse backgrounds, students who are unable to live at home, international students and lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) students - ensuring as far as practicable that adults are not alone with a child - reporting any allegations of child abuse to the school's leadership (or child safety officer if the school has appointed someone to this role) - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the school's reportable conduct policy - reporting any child safety concerns to the school's leadership (or child safety officer if the school has appointed someone to this role) - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual offence by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct.
+- promoting the safety, participation and empowerment of children with a disability (for example, during personal care activities) - ensuring as far as practicable that adults are not alone with a child - reporting any allegations of child abuse to the school's leadership (or child safety officer if the school has appointed someone to this role) - understanding and complying with all reporting obligations as they relate to mandatory reporting and reporting under the Crimes Act 1958 (Vic.) - understanding and complying with all obligations as they relate to the reportable conduct scheme including reporting allegations of reportable conduct in accordance with the school's reportable conduct policy - reporting any child safety concerns to the school's leadership (or child safety officer if the school has appointed someone to this role) - ensuring as quickly as possible that the child is safe if an allegation of child abuse is made - reporting to the Victorian Institute of Teaching (VIT) any charges, committals for trial or convictions in relation to a sexual offence by a registered teacher, or specific allegations or concerns about a registered teacher - ensuring they comply with any and all applicable professional or occupational codes of conduct.